Budget vs. Actual Charts – 14 Charting Ideas You can Use

 Wow, Just Wow.
 I am thrilled and over joyed seeing the quality and quantity of responses received for our first visualization challenge.
 There are just too many good responses that dedicated a whole weekend afternoon compiling a post about them.

 First let us take a look at the entries, in no particular order.
-You can click on the full image link beneath the snapshot I have provided.
+You can click on the image to see expanded version.
 Also I have added one or two lines for each chart about what is good and what is not so good.

 1. 3 colors and everything is clear